LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/enhance-mobile-app-messaging.md

 ---
-pagename: Enhance mobile app messaging
+pagename: 'Mobile app messaging capabilities '
 categoryName: Messaging channels
 subCategoryName: Mobile app messaging
 indicator: messaging
-subtitle: Introduce rich messaging and shortcuts to make your mobile app messaging more user friendly
+subtitle: Introduce rich messaging and shortcuts for an improved mobile app messaging experience
 level3: ''
-permalink: messaging-channels-mobile-app-messaging-enhance-mobile-app-messaging.html
+permalink: messaging-channels-mobile-app-messaging-mobile-app-messaging-capabilities.html
-isTutorial: false
+isTutorial: true
 date: 2019-01-17 13:12:13 +0000
-published: true
+isNew: false

 ---
 The LivePerson in-app messaging SDK allows brands to build a full-scale consumer messaging experience within their own app.
 The SDK is completely customizable, with all the capabilities your consumers expect from a modern messaging app available for you to configure.